 pineapple pizza where there is already a sweet/

-Agaricus' closest relatives are Lepiota (which have lost their spore pigment and have white spores), the Coprinus inky cap and a whole surprising array of non-gilled mushrooms that do not seem related at all.
-Bird's nests and puffballs are more closely related to Agaricus than Agaricus is to any other gilled mushroom.
-There are also gastroid (semi-truffle) forms of Agaricus, but that is true of many groups of mushrooms.
+Some of Agaricus' close relatives are Lepiota (which have lost their spore pigment and have white spores), the Coprinus inky cap and a surprising array of non-gilled mushrooms like puffballs.

 Key to Agaricus sections: crush the stem base to detect all odors.
 Cut in half if you still don't see a staining reaction.

-Arvenses - these species may stain slightly yellow when you cut them in half.
+Arvenses - these species stain slightly yellowish (weakly to moderately but often strengthening over time) when you cut them in half.
 They have a pleasant sweet almond odor, best detected by crushing and smelling the base of the stem.
+KOH yellow.

 A. fissuratus - "horse" mushroom - found in grass.
 White.
 Thick veil.
-Compare A. campestris and A. silvicola.
-Up to 20cm.
+Slight yellow staining.
+Compare A. 'campestris'. ~10cm.